Jenny mainly represents privately paying clients, but does represent those requiring legal aid in certain circumstances.

-She has substantial experience in multi-million pound financial crime cases and has had wide exposure to gangland and organised serious crime whilst continuing to undertake general crime work.
+Jenny has substantial experience in multi-million pound financial crime cases and has had wide exposure to gangland and organised serious crime whilst continuing to undertake general crime work.
 She also represents people accused of motoring offences for a fixed fee, details of which are on our motoring offences page.

 She represents clients at all stages in criminal proceedings from pre-charge investigations and restraint, through to trial and confiscation.

-Jenny is well-versed in dealing with the most demanding of clients, often in both complex and challenging situations, having represented individuals from a range of backgrounds over the last sixteen years.
+Jenny is well-versed in dealing with the most demanding of clients, often in both complex and challenging situations, having represented individuals from a range of backgrounds over the last eighteen years.

 Jenny joined Russell-Cooke in September 2016 having previously practised at two top tier law firms.

 - R v B – an investigation into the supplying of false information to an Electoral Registration Officer contrary to section 13D of the Representation of the People Act 1983 (as mentioned in section 15 of the Electoral Administration Act 2006)

 - R v G and R v A – multi-handed, complex and long-running conspiracies to defraud

 - R v AW – a terrorism case (funding)